mozilla/pontoon/translate/README.md

 ### Where code goes

+`src/api/` provides methods wrapping Pontoon's REST API.
+Responses are typed, but are not completely validated.

 `src/context/` contains components and hooks for React Context -based commonly accessible features/modules/data stores.

 `src/core/` contains features that are shared in the application, in the form of modules.
 There should be as little code as possible in this folder.